 HUB: The campus mall, with over 50 services, including restaurants, shops, and student lounges as well as 800 student residence rooms

-IC: The International Centre, located in HUB Mall, a great place to stop by to get advice, relax, and socialize
+ISS: International Student Services, located in the Telus Centre (TEL), a great place to stop by to get advice, relax, and socialize

 I House: International House, the University residence for Canadian and international students

 I Week: International Week, hosted by the International Centre, a weeklong special event featuring guest speakers, performers, and special events

 NINT: The National Institute of Nanotechnology, the nation’s flagship centre for nanotechnology research and one of only a few such facilities in the world

 ONEcard: The official identification card of the University of Alberta gives students access to campus services and is able to carry a cash balance to use for photocopying and certain food purchases.

 Pandas: Refers to the Pandas, the UAlberta women’s athletic teams

 PowerPlant: A popular campus restaurant and lounge, where you can listen to music, eat, play pool, and relax